 In this article, I will give a brief overview of the role of human pheromones and sexual attraction.
 Is there a chemical released by the human body that attracts members of the opposite sex, or are we a more visually and socially driven species?
 These are questions that have plagued the medical and scientific community for decades.
-There is some interesting new data on pheromones that deserve extra consideration.
+There are some interesting new data on pheromones that deserve extra consideration.

 History of Pheromones